Lala Rukh: Feminist activism

-As an active member of WAF, Lala Rukh used her art to address community and women’s rights issues.
-In Lahore, when local printers refused to print newsletters and protest materials on government orders, she took the initiative to organize workshops where participants designed and printed WAF’s posters advocating for women's freedom and equal rights.
+As an active member of WAF, Lala Rukh used her art to address community and women's rights issues.
+In Lahore, when local printers refused to print newsletters and protest materials on government orders, she took the initiative to organize workshops where participants designed and printed WAF's posters advocating for women's freedom and equal rights.
 Her collection of feminist art, "Crimes Against Women," originated from this series of posters.
 Lala Rukh was also involved in the Pakistan-India Peoples' Forum for Peace and Democracy (PIPFPD).

 Personal life and estate

-Lala Rukh never married.
-She adopted her sister’s daughter, Maryam Rahman, who is currently leading The Estate of Lala Rukh.
+Lala Rukh adopted her sister's daughter, Maryam Rahman, who is currently leading The Estate of Lala Rukh.
 Lala Rukh was diagnosed with cancer in June 2017 and died on 7 July 2017, at the age of 69.
 Grey Noise Gallery in Dubai represents the Estate of Lala Rukh.